Rauze Viaduct

-The Rauze Viaduct is a concrete box-girder bridge (pont en poutre-caisson) in southern France, around 330 ft high, on European route E09 (international E-road network).
+The Rauze Viaduct is a concrete box-girder bridge located in southern France, at around 330 ft high.
+The bridge can carry heavy vehicles and loads on the A20 autoroute.
+It crosses the specific River Rauze.

 History

 Design

 The structural engineering was by SECOA (Société d'étude et de calculs en ouvrages d'art).
 It is a haunched girder bridge.
 The area is designated under Natura 2000 as a natural fauna ecological area, so none of the piers could be put in the river.
-The three central spans are 130m long, with the other outer spans being 91m and 74m long.
+The three central spans are 130 m long, with the other outer spans being 91 m and 74 m long.

 Construction

 It was built by Dodin Campenon-Bernard, with the balanced cantilever method.
 Pre-stressing was by Spie Précontrainte (Spie Batignolles) of Cergy in Paris.
 28,000 cubic metres of concrete were required; the limestone came from a quarry in Cahors.
 Steel fabrication was by SAMT of Saint-Chamas.
-The autoroute scheme was complete on 20 June 2001, and opened on 12 July 2001.
+The autoroute scheme was completed on 20 June 2001, and opened on 12 July 2001.